matheusccastroo/vscode-meteor-toolbox/README.md

 ## Extension Settings

-You can toggle the file watcher for the packages by running the command `Toggle Meteor Toolbox Auto Run` (it is enabled by default).
+-   `auto` -> Enable the file watcher for local packages.
+You can also set this option by running the command `Toggle Meteor Toolbox Auto Run` (it is enabled by default).

+-   `port` -> Set the port to use for meteor run/debug.
+Default to 3000.

+-   `additionalArgs` -> Set additional args to meteor run/debug configuration.
+Re-create the run options when changing this setting.

+-   `meteorPackageDirs` -> Use a custom packages diretory.

 ## Authors